glitchdotcom/shared-components/README.md

 npm install @glitch/shared-components
 ```

-This package has a peer dependency on React 16.8+ ("the one with hooks"); it also includes dependencies on prop-types, styled-components, and react-textarea-autosize.
+This package has a peer dependency on React 16.8+ ("the one with hooks"); it also includes dependencies on prop-types and styled-components.

 ## Usage
 For documentation of available components, see [shared-components.glitch.me](https://shared-components.glitch.me).